paperless-ngx/paperless-ngx/docs/administration.md

 ### Document thumbnails {#thumbnails}

-Sometimes you may wish to re-create document thumbnails.
-Use
+Use this command to re-create document thumbnails.
+Optionally include the ` --document {id}` option to generate thumbnails for a specific document only.

 ```
 document_thumbnails